 CAGI's operating leases are for office space at a building in Marion County used as their primary location and office equipment with unrelated parties.
-The building lease expires October 2026 and the equipment lease expires January 2024.
-CAGI's right-of-use asset under its operating lease agreements is \$921,424.
-The weighted average remaining lease term and discount rate for the Company's operating lease obligations at December 31, 2022 are 3 years and 1.29%, respectively.
+The building lease was originally set to expire in October 2026, but was amended during the year ended December 31, 2023 and expires July 2028.
+The equipment lease expired January 2024.
+CAGI's operating lease costs for the years ended December 31, 2023 and 2022 were \$398,357 and \$304,944, respectively.

 Commons at Spring Mill has a finance lease for water use monitoring equipment from an unrelated third party.
 The lease expires May 2027.
-The cost of the equipment under the finance lease is \$40,240 at December 31, 2022 and is included in property and equipment on the statement of financial position with related accumulated depreciation of \$1,565 as of December 31, 2022.
-The weighted average remaining lease term and discount rate for the finance lease obligation at December 31, 2022 is 4.42 years and 8%, respectively.
+The cost of the equipment under the finance lease is \$40,240 and is included in furniture and equipment on the statement of financial position with related accumulated depreciation of \$4,248 and \$1,565 as of December 31, 2023 and 2022, respectively.